 As a result, the vicious circle set in motion by the IRSs strategy of targeting poor taxpayers while remaining attuned to the wishes of presidents and influential members of Congress who benefit personally from less aggressive enforcement in selected districts and states will in all likelihood continue unabated.

-Michael Reksulak is a Research Fellow at the Independent Institute and an Associate Professor of Economics at Georgia Southern University.
+Michael Reksulak is a Research Fellow at the Independent Institute and Director of Research Policy at the Qatar Foundation.

 Marilyn.
 Young is an accountant at Lipscomb University in Nashville, TN.